Joyal-Joshi/Digital_Blocks/3_Combinational_Circuits/README.md

 Instead of waiting for the carry to ripple through, the carries can be calculated simultaneously with adders to decrease the time of propogation.

-the delay for n bits is of the order log(n).
+The delay for n bits is of the order log(n).